Ndzenyuy/YANTECH-YNP01-GitHub-Repo-BackEnd2/README.md

 ## 📦 Prerequisites

-The commands are required to install docker, docker-compose and local stack
+These commands are required to install docker, docker-compose and local stack, so once the instance is running, execute these commands.
+You can copy them all and paste it to the cli and respond each time prompted for a yes

 ```bash
 sudo apt-get update